-Students enrolled in the Certificate in Book History and Digital Humanities take 15 credit hours' worth of courses.
-Of those, 3 hours come from the BHDH core, and the remaining 12 hours from electives, in consultation with the certificate directors.
+Students enrolled in the Certificate in Book History and Digital Humanities take 15 credit hours (that is, five courses).
+Of those, 3 hours come from the BHDH core, and the remaining 12 hours (four courses) from electives, in consultation with the certificate co-ordinator.

-Certificate students must submit the Graduate Certificate Program plan to the certificate director before the second semester of enrollment in the certificate.
+Certificate students must submit the Graduate Certificate Program plan to the certificate coordinator before the second semester of enrollment in the certificate.

 All core courses and most of the elective courses are offered both onsite and online, except where otherwise indicated.

 Core Courses (choose 1 of the following 2)

 - 5341 - Histories and Theories of the Book

 - 5346 - Digital Humanities

 - ENGL 5340 - Research Methods (only applicable when contains appropriate content)

 - ENGL 5344 - Teaching History of the Book

 - ENGL 5345 - Letterpress Printing History and Practice (onsite only)